zjunlp/WorldMind/README.md

 ## 🙏 Acknowledgments

+## 🙏 Acknowledgments

-We thank the following projects and teams:
+We thank the following projects and teams for their open-source contributions:

 - [EmbodiedBench](https://github.com/embodiedbench) for the evaluation framework
-- [ALFRED](https://askforalfred.com/) for the household task benchmark
+- [ALFRED](https://github.com/askforalfred/alfred) and [AI2-THOR](https://github.com/allenai/ai2thor) for the household task benchmark and simulation environment
-- [Habitat](https://aihabitat.org/) for the simulation platform
+- [Habitat](https://github.com/facebookresearch/habitat-lab) for the rearrangement simulation platform
+- [vLLM](https://github.com/vllm-project/vllm) for efficient LLM inference and serving

 ---